-Every employee and contractor of TransAlta shares responsibility for protecting company assets.
+All Personnel share responsibility for protecting company assets.
 TransAlta assets include physical property and buildings, data, software, intellectual property, confidential information, equipment, supplies, credit cards, communication resources, information networks, documents, knowledge and any other resources or property of TransAlta.

-You must ensure the care, management and cost-effective use of TransAlta's property.
+Personnel must ensure the care, management and cost-effective use of TransAlta's property.
 This includes protecting it from waste, theft, misuse, damage, loss or misappropriation.
-It's important that all employees and contractors maintain, reasonably protect and ensure they can account for all TransAlta property assigned to them.
+It's important that all Personnel maintain, reasonably protect and ensure they can account for all TransAlta property assigned to them.